Good Faith Estimate Notice

 Do you accept insurance?

-I am currently not in network with any insurance companies.
-I am happy to provide a Statement for Insurance Reimbursement (Superbill) for services that are paid for out of pocket; however, reimbursement is not guaranteed.
+I currently accept Moda, Providence, Pacificsource (both commercial and OHP), and Regence BCBS.
+If I do not take your insurance, I am happy to provide a Statement for Insurance Reimbursement (Superbill) for services that are paid out of pocket; however, reimbursement is not guaranteed.
 It is encouraged to check with your insurance to see if they reimburse for out of network mental health services.
-I sometimes bill for car accident claims or Crime Victim Compensation.
+I sometimes bill for car accident claims, crime victim compensation, and workers compensation.

 How do you handle paperwork?

-Most of my paperwork is completed online.
+Most of my paperwork is completed online unless someone specically requests to use paper.
 Once I schedule an intake appointment, I will have SimplePractice (the Electronic Health Record I use) send a link to a new client's e-mail address that gives access to a secure client portal where they complete all the necessary paperwork.
 After the intake appointment, I sometimes send additional forms to sign or assessments to complete.
 When I work with clients solely through telehealth, everything is sent electronically including treatment plans and Good Faith Estimates.

 Do you do video or phone appointments?